hpenacho/MusicPlayer-Java/README.md

     <img src="/readmeFiles/fastDemo.apng">
 </p>

-<h3> This was an academic project during my programming studies, looking back there are a few things I would do differently however i've decided to upload this project as is, so I can chart my progress. </h3>
+<h5> This was an academic project during my programming studies, looking back there are a few things I would do differently however i've decided to upload this project as is so I can chart my progress. </h3>

 ## Key Features